yarafe/Test/README.md

 ## Data Flow

-### Fortigate integration with Azure sentienl Scenario
+### Fortigate Integration with Azure sentienl Scenario

 To ingest CEF logs from FortiGate into Azure Sentinel, a dedicated Linux machine is configured to serve as proxy server for log collection and forwarding to the Microsoft Sentinel workspace.